 With so many patterns and prices, qualities and quantities to choose from, it's easy for companies to tie you in knots with bed linen yarns.
-To put these common deceptions to rest for good, we want to share a little of our know-how to help you make better decisions when choosing your sheets.
+To put these common misconceptions to rest for good, we want to share a little of our know-how to help you make better decisions when choosing your sheets.

 ‘Egyptian Cotton is Best’

 For centuries, Egyptian cotton has been widely considered the go-to for posh sheets, and the reason for this fabric's five-star reputation is simple: the Nile.
-The valley's soil is rich in nutrients and the climate's humid, making conditions that, while not so great for your hair, are perfect for growing cotton.
+The valley's soil is rich in nutrients and the climate is humid, making conditions that, while not so great for your hair, are perfect for growing cotton.
 And not just any old cotton, but a kind that produces long-staple fibres (shorter fibres break easily, feel itchy and can even pill!), which when woven together make super snuggly sheets that last for yonks.
 So far, so good.

 However, the problem is that even though a label may say 'Egyptian cotton bedding', there's no guarantee the yarns they are made from are the top-notch variety you've heard so much about, only that they were grown in Egypt.
 You see, with the techniques that farmers use nowadays, high-quality long-staple yarns can be grown almost anywhere in the world, from Pakistan to Peru.
 So, as long as you buy your bed linen from a company that cares about the quality of their product, and is helpful in guiding you to the product that fits your bed and pocket, there is no real need to worry about it being Egyptian.